Share this article with your friends

 - Opportunities to engage with the world church

-Queen’s is an international community, with serving ministers from around the world studying here as part of their own ministerial development.
+Queen’s is an international community, with serving ministers from around the world engaged in programmes as part of their own ministerial development and learning.